rayokota/kgiraffe/README.md

 ### Authentication and Role-Based Access Control

-KGiraffe supports the same authentication and role-based access control (RBAC) APIs as etcd.
+kgiraffe supports the same authentication and role-based access control (RBAC) APIs as etcd.
 For more info, see the etcd documentation [here](https://etcd.io/docs/v3.4.0/op-guide/authentication/).

 ### Kafka Authentication